FloFive/DINOv2-X-Geosciences/README.md

 </p>

 # 👾 Code
-We provide the code in the form of standalone notebooks to facilitate the reproducibility of our results and make them accessible to all (even to GPU-poor people!).
-The names of all the notebooks are self-explanatory and reproduce a subset of the paper's results.
+We provide the code in the form of standalone notebooks to facilitate the reproducibility of our results and make them accessible to all (even to GPU-poor people!)..
+The notebooks' names are self-explanatory, and each reproduces a subset of the paper's results.

 - The multi-Otsu algorithm has been adapted from [the scikit-image library](https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_multiotsu.html).
 - The K-means algorithm has been adapted from [the OpenCV library](https://docs.opencv.org/3.4/d1/d5c/tutorial_py_kmeans_opencv.html).